suitangi/Minimal-Newtab/README.md

 }
 ```
 The `background.json` name should not be changed and should be in the resources directory.
 The menu for choosing sources will be automatically generated if there is more than one source.
-It takes the name from the name field in the json of each source.
+It takes the name from the `name:` field in the json of each `source`.
-The saved name in the `chrome.local.stoage` also uses the name field.
+The saved name in the `chrome.local.stoage` also uses the same field.

 ## Other Informataion
 *Disclaimer: I do not own any of the artwork or cinemagraphs used in this extension.
 Credit goes to their respective owners.*

 ### Browser Permissions
+These are the permission that the `manifest.json` asks for:
 - Storage: To store the data relating to preferences and widgets
 - Bookmark: To show the bookmarks on the right hand side tab